In the annals of literary history, few figures have wielded wit as a weapon quite like Oscar Wilde.

 19 July 2024

 A luminary of Victorian literature, Wilde's genius was matched only by his penchant for scandal.
-His writing, dripping with wit and provocative commentary, often danced around the boundaries of propriety and legality.
+His writing, dripping with wit, often danced around the boundaries of propriety and legality.
 His most scandalous works hinge on a literary device that cloaks real individuals in fictional guises: the roman à clef.

 The roman à clef, or ‘novel with a key,’ is a narrative technique where real-life figures and events are thinly veiled as fictional characters and plots.
 Famous examples of the roman à clef include Truman Capote's Breakfast at Tiffany's, based on Capote’s friend and socialite, Marguerite Littman, and the film Citizen Kane, which draws from the life of media mogul William Randolph Hearst.
 Wilde employed this technique masterfully in works like The Importance of Being Earnest and Lady Windermere's Fan, where his characters were often loosely disguised caricatures of his contemporaries in London's high society.
 These plays, with their sharp social commentary and cryptic references, allowed Wilde to gossip and lampoon his peers while artfully avoiding direct accusations of libel.